-I must be getting old if my choice it to leave rather than sit and make fun of them.
+I must be getting old if my choice is to leave rather than sit and make fun of them.

 It’s commonly thought that shopping in the U.S. is much cheaper than in Canada.
 This isn’t entirely true.
 Yes, some things are cheaper but in the end, the price works out to be the same after you take taxes and the exchange rate into account.

 But… this rule does not apply to motorcycle clothing and equipment.
 Motorcycle gear in the U.S. is shockingly cheap.
 For example, when I started looking for a motorcycle jacket in Canada, I was expecting to pay between $300-$400 for a good quality jacket — the one I wanted was $600.
 In the U.S. I found EXACTLY the same jacket and paid $150.
-In Calgary, we couldn’t even find motorcycle gear for La Niña (ummmm… at what age to people start dirt biking in Calgary?
-Don’t they need helmets, armor, and boots?).
-In California, we picked up a full head to toe high quality ensemble for her for less than $300.
+In Calgary, we couldn’t even find motorcycle gear for La Niña (ummmm… at what age do people start dirt biking in Calgary?
+Don’t they need helmets, armour, and boots?).
+In California, we picked up a full head to toe high-quality ensemble for her for less than $300.
 Shocking.

 Moving beyond gear…